Xilinx/Vitis_Model_Composer/Tutorials/AIEngine_Library/05-Vitis_Analyzer/README.md

 ![missing image](Images/Image06.png)

 This limits the throughput calculation to the area between the two cursors.
-In the figure above, the estimated throughput is 124 MSPS (your displayed value may vary slightly).
-This approximately satisfies our expected throughput of at least 125 MSPS.
+In the figure above, the estimated throughput is 125 MSPS.
+This satisfies our expected throughput of at least 125 MSPS.

 We can see the affects of adding the PLIO block in the generated graph code (`FIRchain.h`):